 When someone says, “I’m not smart enough to read the Bible” are they really saying, “I’m afraid I won’t understand it and will feel stupid.”
 Or are they saying “I’m afraid I won’t understand it and will have wasted that amount of precious time on a worthless pursuit.”
 Or are they saying, “I can read the Bible all the live long day and still won’t be able to recite memory verses, recall topical Scriptures, or be able to defend my faith Biblically.”

 Let’s back the Jesus train up a bit!
 All we’re talking about is reading the Bible for the sake of reading God’s Word.
 That’s it.
 It’s almost too simple isn’t?
 The idea of reading the Word of God strictly for the purpose of reading His Word—no ulterior motive or hidden agenda.
-See, when Bible reading gets broken down into its simplest form, how much knowledge or education someone has suddenly becomes irrelevant.
+See, when Bible reading gets broken down into its simplest form, how much knowledge or education someone has suddenly become irrelevant.

 Are you starting to get a little more excited?
 Are you starting to think maybe, just maybe you can read your Bible?